JetBrains/lets-plot/README_PYTHON.md

 ### Offline mode for Jupyter notebooks.

-In classic Jupyter notebook `LetsPlot.setup_html()` statement by default pre-loads `Lets-Plot` JS library from CDN.
+In classic Jupyter notebook the `LetsPlot.setup_html()` statement by default pre-loads `Lets-Plot` JS library from CDN.
-Alternatively, option `offline=True` will force `Lets-Plot` to add the full Lets-Plot js bundle to the notebook.
+Alternatively, option `offline=True` will force `Lets-Plot` adding the full Lets-Plot JS bundle to the notebook.
-In this case plots in the notebook will be working without an internet connection.
+In this case, plots in the notebook will be working without an Internet connection.
 ```python
 from lets_plot import *